-The second and third days of our hike on the GR221 in Mallorca were easy half-day hikes so I’ve combined the two of them in this blog.
-Strong hikers should have no difficulty doing the full distance in one longer day.
+The second and third days of our GR221 hike from Estellencs to Valldemossa in Mallorca were easy half-day hikes so I’ve combined the two of them in this blog.
+Strong hikers should have no difficulty doing the full hike in one longer day.

-We chose a slightly longer option that deviated from the GR221 but took us to the Plancia Estate filled with the gnarliest olive trees I’ve seen.
-This estate was purchased for the public to prevent footpaths from closing – as is what has happened in the past.
+We chose a slightly longer option that deviated from the GR221 and took us to the Plancia Estate filled with the gnarliest olive trees I’ve ever seen.
+This estate was purchased for the public to prevent footpaths from closing – as this has happened in the past.
 Although the manor house is closed, there is hope that with funds it can open as an educational facility.

-Unfortunately it rained most of the time we were in Banyalbufar so it turned out to be a good day to only hike for half a day.
+Unfortunately it rained most of the time we were in Banyalbufar, so it turned out to be a good day to only hike for half a day.
 The town itself is very pretty – especially with its physical location 100 metres above the sea.

 According to On Foot Holidays – the company who organized our trip – until recently it was the custom for each generation to add a further tier.
 Some of the dry stone walls are disintegrating and it makes you wonder if it was a lazy bum trying to get out of doing his share of the work years ago.

 We stayed at Hotel Son Borguny, a delightful B&B with one of the best rooms and views on the trip.
 We also ate here – both dinner and breakfast and loved the atmosphere along with the cooking.

 Although we finished our hike in Esporles we took a pre-arranged taxi from Esporles to Valdemossa.
-The GR221 is closed between Esporles and Valdemossa because of a land dispute.
+The GR221 is closed to hiking between Esporles and Valdemossa because of a land dispute.

 From Esporles it was about a 30 minute drive to our hotel in Valldemossa via winding roads that could leave some people feeling car sick.
 The cyclists we saw – and there were plenty, were having a great time on the downhills.

 The walking on this section of the GR221 wasn’t as stunning as the first day though overall very pleasant.
-It was especially beautiful heading out of Banyalfubar with stunning ocean views in our line of sight for quite some time.
+It was especially beautiful heading out of Banyalfubar with pretty ocean views in our line of sight for quite some time.